dfinity/motoko/design/IDL.md

   - in an outbound record, a field of option (or null) type can also be removed in an upgrade, in which case the client will read it as if its value was null;
   - in an inbound record, a field of option (or null) type can also be added, in which case the service will read it as if its value was null.

-Future extensions: defaults, upgrading variants?
+Future extensions: defaults, including for variants?

 ### Rules